 - Bladex Holdings Inc. a wholly owned subsidiary, incorporated under the laws of the State of Delaware, United States of America (USA), on May 30, 2000.
-Bladex Holdings Inc. has ownership in two subsidiaries: Bladex Representacao Ltda. and Bladex Investimentos Ltda. - Bladex Representação Ltda., incorporated under the laws of Brazil on January 7, 2000, acts as the Bank's representative office in Brazil.
-Bladex Representação Ltda. is 99.999% owned by Bladex Head Office and the remaining 0.001% owned by Bladex Holdings Inc. - Bladex Investimentos Ltda. was incorporated under the laws of Brazil on May 3, 2011.
+Bladex Holdings Inc. has ownership in two subsidiaries: Bladex Representacao Ltda. and Bladex Investimentos Ltda. - Bladex Representaçao Ltda., incorporated under the laws of Brazil on January 7, 2000, acts as the Bank's representative office in Brazil.
+Bladex Representacao Ltda. is 99.999% owned by Bladex Head Office and the remaining 0.001% owned by Bladex Holdings Inc. - Bladex Investimentos Ltda. was incorporated under the laws of Brazil on May 3, 2011.
 Bladex Head Office owns 99% of Bladex Investimentos Ltda., and Bladex Holdings Inc. owns the remaining 1%.
 This company has invested substantially all of its assets in an investment fund incorporated in Brazil ("the Brazilian Fund"), registered with the Brazilian Securities Commission ("CVM", for its acronym in Portuguese).
-The Brazilian Fund is a non-consolidated entity. - Bladex Development Corp. was incorporated under the laws of Panama on June 5, 2014.
-Bladex Development Corp. is 100% owned by Bladex Head Office. - BLX Soluciones, S.A. de C.V., SOFOM, E.N.R. was incorporated under the laws of Mexico on June 13, 2014.
+The Brazilian Fund is a non-consolidated entity.

+- Bladex Development Corp. is 100% owned by Bladex Head Office.

+- BLX Soluciones, S.A. de C.V., SOFOM, E.N.R. was incorporated under the laws of Mexico on June 13, 2014.
 BLX Soluciones is 99.9% owned by Bladex Head Office, and Bladex Development Corp. owns the remaining 0.1%.
 The company specializes in offering financial leasing and other financial products such as loans and factoring.